GrooveStomp/blog/_posts/2014-03-09-bangbangcon.md

 ---
 layout: post
 title: Proposing a Talk for !!Con
+tags: []
 ---

 I am writing a proposal for a 10 minute "lightning talk" at [!!Con](http://bangbangcon.com/).
 I feel like this is a relatively _normal_ thing that **shouldn't** warrant any special writing.
 But there are a couple of things that make it a very standout _thing_ for me.

 1. *It is in New York.*
 Dee is super excited about the possibility of visiting New York.
 I've never been before.
 What an excellent excuse to go visit!

 2. *I have never publicly spoken.*
 I get nervous in groups larger than around 10 people, and I suspect !!Con will be far larger than that.
 Still, it's something
 I've been interested in doing for years!

 3. *I get to formalize my thinking on any topic of my interest.*
 I'm in the process of doing this now - jotting down ideas, trying to tease out the common threads and ultimately just writing a focused, interesting talk.
 I'll try to use funny pictures, too.